CloudNationHQ/aws-cn-tf-modules/cloudfront/README.md

 Dependencies
 - ALB
 - ACM
-- WAF if you want to use IP sets
+- WAF if you want to use IP sets for whitelist purposes

 ## Usage